There are now 2 possible online modes for units:

 - 12 points

-- Students are able to (1) analyse and choose the most appropriate type of radiographic examination and take the necessary radiographs (cone beam CT and ultrasonography included) and (2) evaluate and report on the radiographs taken, including recommendations for the clinician if appropriate.
+Students are able to (1) analyse and choose the most appropriate type of radiographic examination and take the necessary radiographs (cone beam CT and ultrasonography included); (2) evaluate and report on the radiographs taken, including recommendations for the clinician if appropriate; (3) display professional behaviour in the educational and clinical settings,; (4) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (5) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (6) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.

-- Indicative assessments in this unit are as follows: (1) written assessment; (2) ongoing clinical assessment; and (3) clinical log book.
+Indicative assessments in this unit are as follows: (1) written assessment; (2) ongoing clinical assessment; (3) clinical log book; and (4) professional behaviour assessment (failed component).
 Further information is available in the unit outline.

 - Unit Coordinator(s)